inkVerb/VIP/Orientation.md

 *This italics text is a note that helps teach and explain something in a lesson*

-*The following is called "preformatted" text, which uses a "monospace" font:* `preformatted monospace text` *`maybe italics all same`*
+*The following is called "preformatted text", AKA "code text", which uses a "monospace" font:* `preformatted monospace text` *`maybe italics all the same`*

-*Below is a file named "some-file.txt" and it's contents...*
+*Below is a file named "`some-file.txt`" and it's contents...*

 | **some-file.txt** :